 Meetings can be the bane of a team member’s existence, Jennifer said.
 It’s not that meetings aren’t important, it’s just that they are sometimes more of a problem to the project, such as:

 - Having the wrong people in the wrong meetings

 - Having a lack of communication about the meeting

 - Having a lack of clarity during the meeting

 - Having a lack of planning for the meeting

 That last item, Jennifer noted, if planned properly will resolve all the other issues she brought up.
 That will make a productive meeting and a happy team.
 Monitoring the health and happiness of your team may not seem like a priority, but if you want to have a successful project you have to do just that.

-When planning for a productive meeting you have ask yourself the who, what why, where and how questions more commonly associated with journalism.
+When planning for a productive meeting you have to ask yourself the who, what why, where and how questions more commonly associated with journalism.
 Here are 6 steps to effective meeting planning: